armeetjatyani/computer-science-a/notes/notes-unit-3.md

 - **initializer list**: creates and initializes the elements in an array to a list of values given inside curly braces { }
 - **length**: `array.length` the length of an array is how many elements it can store
 - **`ArrayIndexOutofBoundsException`**: when an index value outside of [0, length - 1], index is out of bounds of array
+- **When to Use Enhanced for Loops**
+    - Looping through all the values in an array without changing their values
+    - Looping through all the values in an array in order starting at index: 0

+- **Do not use when**
+    - you need the index of the element
+    - you need to change the values in the array
+    - you want to loop through only part of the array

 ## Exercise
 **Do this** Declare and init an array called flavors to store 5 flavors.